-Other cases include those individuals from outside the European Union who got registered through a civil union in Spain.
-They can also apply for the residency as a family member of an EU citizen, now their new registered partner.
+This includes, for example, those cases in which non-EU individuals that get registered through a civil union in Spain with an EU citizen.
+Then, they can apply for the residency as a family member of an EU citizen, now their new registered partner.
+And directly from Spain.

-This type of residency will enable you to not only live in the country indefinitely but also to live and work with the same rights as a Spanish citizen.
-Among others, you will be granted the right to vote for the elections in the country.
+This type of residency will enable you to not only live in the country indefinitely but also to work in Spain for 5 years.
+Then, you will be able to renew this permit, but also to apply for the nationality.

 The procedure and requirements needed to get the Spanish citizenship vary depending on your country of origin, as the number of years you must live in Spain in for eligibility will be higher or lower.

 How can I check my residency status in Spain?

 Many clients ask the same question to our lawyers: how can I know my specific resident status and how long I can live in Spain legally?